 For every business, it is very essential to have a website.
 It makes your business display an online presence; with this kind of perception, even your customers will be assured that you are serious and confident about what you are doing.
 It also increases the chances of having a wider market.

 However, not all websites meet the expectations of their business.
-Many people’s assumption is; “If I have a website, my traffic will increase drastically, and the business will prosper faster within a short period.”
+Many people’s assumptions are; “If I have a website, my traffic will increase drastically, and the business will prosper faster within a short period.”
 Well, I can’t dispute that; that’s totally true, but only if you make sure you have good basics on how to make sure your website ranks high in the search engines.

 1) Appealing Website Design

 Make it easy for your website visitors to access any necessary content.
-Your website should be user friendly, easy to navigate through, and simple.
-If you have Call to Action buttons, make sure they redirect to other pages and are functional if they bring a prompt notification.
+Your website should be user-friendly, easy to navigate through, and simple.
+If you have Call-to-Action buttons, make sure they redirect to other pages and are functional if they bring a prompt notification.
 When deciding to have a website, keep in mind what it is for.
 What will the website visitors gain from it?
-Answer the questions in the visitor’s minds by the content you bring forth.
+Answer the questions in the visitor’s mind through the content you bring forth.

-Most Dynamic websites use CMS platforms and have an administrator panel wile static websites are made from hard code and don’t have an administrator panel.
-Choose wisely on the kind of website you’ll need for future conveniences.
+Most Dynamic websites use CMS platforms and have an administrator panel while static websites are made from hard code and don’t have an administrator panel.
+Choose wisely the kind of website you’ll need for future convenience.

 4) Have a Marketing strategy.

 Marketing is important for any business venture.
-In order to attract visitors, you need to have a website that is SEO friendly ( this entails having optimized links, images, and content), engage in Affiliate marketing by having affiliate programs( in the case of an online store), promoting your business in the social media and email marketing.
+In order to attract visitors, you need to have a website that is SEO friendly (this entails having optimized links, images, and content), engage in affiliate marketing by having affiliate programs(in the case of an online store), promote your business in the social media and email marketing.